orientechnologies/orientdb-docs/Tutorial-Importing-the-northwind-Database-from-Neo4j.md

 ---
 search:
-   keywords: ['import', 'Neo4j', 'migration', 'GraphML', 'northwind', 'cypher', 'tutorial']
+   keywords: ['neo4j to orientdb importer', 'import', 'Neo4j', 'migration', 'northwind', 'cypher', 'tutorial']
 ---

 # Tutorial: Importing the *northwind* Database from Neo4j

-In this tutorial we will use the [OrientDB's Neo4j Importer](OrientDB-Neo4j-Importer.md) tool to import the Neo4j's *northwind* example database into OrientDB.
+In this tutorial we will use the [_Neo4j to OrientDB Importer_](OrientDB-Neo4j-Importer.md) to import the Neo4j *northwind* example database into OrientDB.

 For general information on the possible Neo4j to OrientDB migration strategies, please refer to the [Import from Neo4j](Import-from-Neo4j-into-OrientDB.md) section.